srishti-gupta-me/srishti-gupta-me.github.io/_posts/2021-06-16-Revising_R.markdown

 categories: jekyll update
 ---

 This is the R Script I used to give a Beginner's R Workshop.
 The aim of the workshop, was not to give a introduction about the language.
 But to give an hands-on learning to the participant.
 Learning by doing.
-The R Script was written keeping in mind that participants don't have any pre-knoweldge of R. However, some working experience of spreadsheets would help understanding how the same operations can be scaled to a large dataset.
+The R Script was written keeping in mind that participants don't have any pre-knoweldge of R. However, some working experience of spreadsheets would help understanding how the same operations can be scaled to a large dataset.Main focus was R Data Tables and is no where exhuastive but hopes to act as a good starting point.

-The dataset I used was from [Lok Dhabha](https://lokdhaba.ashoka.edu.in/).
+The dataset I used was from [Lok Dhaba](https://lokdhaba.ashoka.edu.in/).
 The datasets are freely available for use.
 ```
 #What and why R ?
 # is a programming language that allows you to Store | Manipulate | Visualise data